 *Orange processes show solutions covered by Oxford Instruments Plasma Technology.

 Plasma polishing reduces the materials usage costs, running costs and approaches zero wafer breakage levels.
+On the contrary, consumables and chemical are the biggest cost driver for CMP process.

 Clean water is recognised as becoming valuable and scarcer on a global scale, it is one of the key environmental issues of our lifetimes.